 Gross rental yield for Colaba: 3.1% annually based on average rent vs. buy prices.

-Yes, many buildings in Colaba are Grade I or II heritage structures, meaning any internal or external renovations require strict approval from the Mumbai Heritage Conservation Committee (MHCC).
+Yes, many buildings are classified under Heritage Grade I or II regulations, requiring NOCs from the Mumbai Heritage Conservation Committee for any structural or external modifications.